 How to make log bar stools?

-Log bar stools are easy to make in a way that you are able to preserve the original shape of the log.
-You do not even need to polish it further as keeping the raw look of the log will give more character to your log bar stool.
+Log bar stools are easy to make in a way that you are able to preserve the original shape of the stool.
+You do not even need to polish it further as keeping the raw look of the wood will give more character to your wooden barstool.

 What you basically have to do is measure how high you'd like to make your bar stool.
-If you prefer that the topmost part of the stool is wider than the rest of the parts, allocated about 4 inches for that to add up.
-What you would do is get a wider log and cut about 4 inches of that and you would need to attach it to the top.
+If you prefer that the topmost part of the stool is wider than the rest of the parts, allocate about 4 inches for that to add up.
+What you would do is get wood that's wider and cut about 4 inches of that and you would need to attach it to the top.

 Categories : Repurposing Crafts

-Recent edits by: Emmanuel M. Lardizabal, Olivia, Eng
+Recent edits by: Nuance, Alma, Emmanuel M. Lardizabal